Ynn/selfstar/exercises/follow-me.md

      *
-     * @return the maximum allowed energy consumption in Watts */ public void getMaximumAllowedEnergyInRoom();
+     * @return the maximum allowed energy consumption in Watts */ public double getMaximumAllowedEnergyInRoom();

     /**
      * Sets the maximum allowed energy consumption in Watts in each room
      *
-     * @param maximumNumberOfLightsToTurnOn
+     * @param maximumEnergy
-     *            the new maximum number of lights to turn on */ public void setMaximumAllowedEnergyInRoom(int maximumNumberOfLightsToTurnOn);
+     *            the maximum allowed energy consumption in Watts in each room */ public void setMaximumAllowedEnergyInRoom(double maximumEnergy);
 }
 {/code}